sizeofvoid/libopeninput/doc/user/gestures.rst

 If the touchpad device is a :ref:`Clickpad <touchpads_buttons_clickpads>`, it is recommended that a caller switches to :ref:`clickfinger`.
-Usually fingers placed in a :ref:`software button area <software_buttons>` is not considered for gestures, resulting in some gestures to be interpreted as pointer motion or two-finger scroll events.
+Usually fingers placed in a :ref:`software button area <software_buttons>` are not considered for gestures, resulting in some gestures to be interpreted as pointer motion or two-finger scroll events.

 .. figure:: pinch-gestures-softbuttons.svg
     :align: center

-    Interference of software buttons and pinch gestures"
+    Interference of software buttons and pinch gestures

 In the example above, the software button area is highlighted in red.
 The user executes a three-finger pinch gesture, with the thumb remaining in the